 Also known as the Kings Road in GoT, the Dark Hedges is one of many Game of Thrones filming locations in Northern Ireland.

-As the gateway to the Cliffs of Moher & Western Ireland, many tourists find themselves in Galway.
+As the gateway to the Cliffs of Moher & Western Ireland, many tourists find themselves in the ‘City of Tribes’ and make day trips from Galway.

 There aren’t many attractions in the city but it has a quaint & bustling atmosphere with lots of typical Irish pubs & restaurants.